mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I didn't even realize battery backups could _be_ noisy.
 My APC UPS was completely silent except when it lost power and failed over to battery backup.

-The Tripp Lite UPS was not only the the loudest thing in my rack; it was the loudest thing in my whole house.
+Not only was the Tripp Lite UPS the loudest thing in my rack, it was the loudest thing in my whole house.
 It was like constantly having a hair dryer running in my office.
-The UPS fans were so loud that my wife could hear my server rack a floor away in our house.
+My wife could hear it from her office a floor away.

 Did I just get a defective unit?
 Surely, a UPS can't be designed to be this loud all the time, right?